iamlemec/gum.js/docs/text/element.md

 # Element

 The base class for all `gum.js` objects.
 You will usually not be working with this object directly unless you are implementing your own custom elements.
 An `Element` has a few methods that can be overriden, each of which takes a [Context](#Context) object as an argument.
+The vast majority of implementations will override only `props` and `inner` (for non-unary elements).

 The constructor takes three positional arguments: `tag`, `unary`, and `args`.
 The first two are described below, while `args` is a dictionary of optional keyword arguments, listed separately below.
 This pattern for keyword arguments is followed for all subclasses of `Element`.